sf-wdi-22-23/modules-23/w07-ruby-on-rails-cont/d1-dusk-rails-relationships/README.md

   Owner.count
   fido = Pet.create(name: "Fido")
   lassie = Pet.create(name: "Lassie")
-  nathan = Owner.create(name: "Nathan")
+  juliana = Owner.create(name: "Juliana")
-  nathan.pets
+  juliana.pets
   fido.owner
-  nathan.pets << fido # makes Fido one of Nathan's pets nathan.pets << lassie # makes Lassie another one of Nathan's pets nathan.pets.count
+  juliana.pets << fido # makes Fido one of Juliana's pets juliana.pets << lassie # makes Lassie another one of Juliana's pets juliana.pets.count
-  nathan.pets.map(&:name)
+  juliana.pets.map(&:name)
-  nathan.pets.each do |pet| puts "My pet is named #{pet.name}!" end fido.owner
+  juliana.pets.each do |pet| puts "My pet is named #{pet.name}!" end fido.owner

   # What will be returned when we do this?